zpainter/iassist/content/conferences/program-planning-manual.md

 ### Plenary Session Coordinator Duties

 A program co-chair may assume these duties, or recruit a separate coordinator.
-In 2017, one of the program co-chairs handled much of the recruitment (along with one of the LAC folks) and turned responsibility for the rest over to a separate plenary session coordinator in March.
 The LAC is definitely helpful to work with as they tend to know of local experts who would be relevant, engaging Plenary speakers.

 Please note that there are [specific guidelines related to financial compensation](#) regarding Plenary Speakers.